Phyllis Yes

 Phyllis Yes (born 1941) is an Oregon-based artist and playwright.
 Her artistic media range from works on painted canvas to furniture, clothing, and jewelry.
 She is known for her works that “feminize” objects usually associated with a stereotypically male domain, such as machine guns, hard hats, and hammers.
 Among her best-known artworks are “Paint Can with Brush,” which appears in Tools as Art, a book about the Hechinger Collection, published in 1996 and her epaulette jewelry, which applies “feminine” lace details to the epaulette, a shoulder adornment that traditionally symbolizes military prowess.
 In 1984 she produced her controversial and widely noted “Por She,” a silver 1967 Porsche 911-S, whose body she painstakingly painted in highly tactile pink and flesh-toned lace rosettes.
 She exhibited it at the Bernice Steinbaum Gallery in New York in 1984 and drove it across the United States as a traveling exhibition in 1985.
 In 2016, she wrote her first play, Good Morning Miss America, which began its first theatrical run at CoHo Theatre in Portland, Oregon in March 2018.
+The play had its New York off-Broadway premiere at Theatre 80 in October 2019.
+Her most recent exhibition of paintings, "Dusty...at Home," opened at The Water Tower in Portland, Oregon in June 2024.